Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 ### Using the General Document Model
-Analyze entities, key-value pairs, tables, styles, and selection marks from documents using the general prebuilt document model provided by the Form Recognizer service.
+Analyze entities, key-value pairs, tables, styles, and selection marks from documents using the general document model provided by the Form Recognizer service.
-Select the Prebuilt Document model by passing `model="prebuilt-document"` into the `begin_analyze_document` method:
+Select the General Document model by passing `model="prebuilt-document"` into the `begin_analyze_document` method:

 ```python
 from azure.ai.formrecognizer import DocumentAnalysisClient